Parcel lockers – what problems do they fix?

 Parcel lockers provide a way to manage incoming parcels more efficiently while at the same time improving security measures, all within the context of an increasingly mobile workforce.

-Instead of tracking down an individual when they have a delivery, the parcel is placed in secure delivery lockers and the recipient is notified by an email containing a code and barcode that opens the designated locker when the information is entered via the touchscreen.
+Instead of tracking down an individual when they have a delivery, the item is placed in secure delivery lockers and the recipient is notified by an email containing a code and barcode that opens the designated locker when the information is entered via the touchscreen.

 It’s a system that provides traceability, frees up staff to do other things and is convenient for employees who can choose the time that suits them to collect their parcels.

-Find out more about Parcel Lockers.
+Find out more about Workplace Parcel Lockers.